 ls –l myfile xfile anotherfile &> content

-All errors and normal output are redirected to file named content.
+here, we redirect the errors and normal output to a file named content.

 There are two ways for output redirection: